jeremycyr/astro-paper/src/data/blog/simple-rate-limiting-step-functions-sqs-priority-and-task-tokens.md

 ### Strategic Simplicity

 When first solving a problem in distributed computing, it's easy to attach new solutions to each requirement.
 There's a saying: every developer has at some point built their own content management system.
+This isn't because we need more CMS's.
 This is because we as developers like to work through problems to understand them, and building is a good way to do that.
 But it's important to remember—these are not new problems, and we're not the first to approach them.
 Standing on the shoulders of giants can save us a lot of heartburn.
 The more you can use the native primitive tools in the vicinity of their intended purpose, the easier things generally are going to go.
 So once you've identified it, put it into your book of proven patterns.

 Let's look at the strategic simplicity we've used in this problem: